Common name: European hare

-Under favourable conditions, hares may produce more than four litters (each of 2 to 5 young) annually.
-Research has found that the more litters hares have, the smaller the litter size tends to be.
-Little is known about the breeding habits of European hares in Australia.
+Under favourable conditions, hares may produce more than four litters (each of 2 to 5 young) per year.
+Research has also shown that the more litters hares have, the smaller the litter sizes become.

-European hares have an average 42 day gestation period but this ranges from 38 to 46 days.
-At birth, leverets are fully furred, 13 to 17cm in length and weigh 80 to 180g.
-Their eyes are open at birth and are precocial, meaning they are able to move around soon after birth.
+The average gestation period for hares is 42 days, but it can range from 38 to 46 days.
+At birth, leverets are fully furred and are about 13 to 17cm in length weighing 80 to 180g.
+Their eyes are open at birth, and they can move around soon after.
 Leverets are born into a form and are hidden within dense vegetation.

 The mother will visit to suckle the young once every 24 hours.
-After around three days, the young will disperse from their birth place and find separate hiding locations.
+At around three days, the young will disperse from their birthplace and find separate hiding locations.
 Young from the same litter will return to a central space to suckle.

-Rabbits have a similar appearance to hares.
-Hares are larger than rabbits and have longer ears and longer legs.
-Generally, hares and rabbits can be distinguished from each other by the way they run.
+Rabbits have a similar physical appearance to hares, but hares are larger and have longer ears and longer legs.
+Generally, hares and rabbits can also be distinguished from each other by the way they run.
 Hares run with their tails down, and the tail appears black, while rabbits run with their tail up and their tail appears white.

-Gullan, P date unknown, The other lagomorph (hare-like animal), viewed 23rd October 2009 at URL: http://www.viridans.com/INTRO/lagomorph.htm
+Gullan, P date unknown, The other lagomorph (hare-like animal), Accessed online 22 April 2022